Methods of Physical Examination

 Physical Examination: A physical examination is an investigation of the body to determine its state of health.
 A physical examination involves the use of the techniques of inspection, palpation, percussion, auscultation, and smell.
 A complete examination includes a client’s height, weight, vital signs, and a head-to-toe examination of all body systems.
+This procedure is designed to identify any physical anomalies, assess the health of internal organs, and assess the efficacy of treatment regimens.

-Articles used for physical Examination
+Articles used for Physical Examination

 Name of Article | Purpose |